Sicheng886/Breath-helmet/README.md

 1. Install dependencies library on Arduino IDE.

-1.upload project code to Arduino Uno board.
+1. upload project code to Arduino Uno board.

 1. Connect to the power and start.